-All vehicles must be parked in accordance with the campus vehicle code, campus parking map, painted lines and posted signs.
-Spaces are designated for inner campus residents, apartment residents, commuters, visitors, faculty/staff and persons with disabilities.
+Section 1 All vehicles must be parked in accordance with the campus vehicle code, campus parking map, painted lines and posted signs.
+Spaces are designated for inner campus residents, apartment male and female residents, commuters, visitors, faculty/ staff and persons with disabilities.